Barclays to pay $2 billion over toxic pre-crisis mortgages

 Barclays (BCS) was accused of mail fraud, wire fraud, bank fraud and other misconduct.
 Barclays disputes these allegations.

 Paul Menefee and John Carroll, two former Barclays executives who led the bank's subprime mortgage business, agreed to pay a combined $2 million in civil penalties.
+Barry Berke and Dani James, two lawyers representing Menefee, said he "worked tirelessly, diligently and in good faith at all times on behalf of Barclays and its investors."

 "The substantial penalty Barclays and its executives have agreed to pay is an important step in recognizing the harm that was caused to the national economy and to investors," Richard Donoghue, the US attorney in Brooklyn, New York, said in a statement.